Jim’s been in touch again with his DIY model train mountains. They are really coming along.

 “My tip would be not to wait till you have it perfect in your mind just keep doing it and the improvements will keep coming.
 Its more fun that way.

-A big thanks to Jim, Noel and Tony.
+A big thanks to Jim for sharing his DIY model train mountains, and to Noel and Tony.

 Regular readers will know how much I love an update, so I’m really looking forward to seeing how Jim’s layout comes along.